Azure/azure-powershell/documentation/development-docs/azure-powershell-design-guidelines.md

 #### Noun Prefix

-For ARM cmdlets, the noun must be prefixed with `AzureRm`.
+For ARM cmdlets, the noun must be prefixed with `Az`.
 For RDFE and data plane cmdlets, the noun must be prefixed with `Azure`.

 #### Specific Noun